trussed-dev/piv-authenticator/README.md

 ------------------

 Nearly all functionality specified by the standard are implemented.

 Non-standard management operations are partially implemented.
+Basic functionality such as factory reset and configuration of the management key is implemented.

 See the [tracking issue for command support](https://github.com/Nitrokey/piv-authenticator/issues/1) for more information.

 License